sherleywang/moody_playlist/setup.md

 ![Completion Screen](tutorial_pictures/success_screen.png)

 ### Application Caveats
+*These caveats are created by the fact that the playlist files are written using relative paths to the MP3 files.*
 1. The playlist files generated are in M3U format, which can be read by most media players on PC and mobile, but there are exceptions.
 2. The playlists are written assuming your folder structure does not change.
 Moving existing MP3 files to different